CEO Cape York Partnership

-General Manager – Pama Language CentreKarin is committed to working with the people of Cape York Peninsula to revitalise and maintain our rich cultural heritage and the 159 endangered Paman language varieties of our region.
+Karin is committed to working with the people of Cape York Peninsula to revitalise and maintain our rich cultural heritage and the 159 endangered Paman language varieties of our region.
 As General Manager of Pama Language Centre, Karin designs and coordinates the delivery of innovative language programs and workshops, the creation of high quality teaching materials and resources, and the recording of Cape York’s precious languages.

-Chief Operating OfficerSimon’s professional career has spanned more than thirty years.
+Simon’s professional career has spanned more than thirty years.
 He has a background in accounting, legal and contractual procurement; taxation and tax management as well as economic forecasting and a highly regarded business owner, industry and economic leader and philanthropist.

 Simon has owned and operated family businesses in Papua New Guinea and Australia and lead teams of 600+ personnel in PNG and 250+ personnel in his Australian based enterprises.

 Paul has extensive experience in philanthropic fundraising and business development, specialising in social impact and social entrepreneurship.
 Paul has worked across Australia, New Zealand and the Asia Pacific region with organisations including Levis, United Way and Caritas.

-Principal – Cape York Girl AcademyShoba is the Principal of Cape York Girl Academy, relocating from Sydney where she has been involved in education for over 25 years– as a secondary English teacher, teacher mentor, Aboriginal Educational facilitator, Learning Support Lecturer and Head of English.
-Most of her work has been in and around Western Sydney, with students who range from highly motivated in their education to those who have been disengaged.
-For the past six years, Shoba has been more directly involved in working with Aboriginal students and staff – learning more from them about their experiences of education.
-Shoba spent a year working as a Teacher Mentor at Yipirinya School, Alice Springs, and then as a HOC in Aurukun.
-These transformational experiences motivated her to learn more about the Aboriginal Experience in this country and enrol in a Masters of Indigenous Education through Macquarie University, which she completed in 2017.
-Since then, Shoba has attempted to engage with systems of education and how these can better embed Aboriginal voices and experiences into curriculums so that students feel like they are ‘seen’ and ‘heard’.
-Shoba strongly feels that this is for the benefit of all Australians.
-As the principal at Cape York Girl Academy, Shoba and the staff attempt to create this culture so that the students engage with their learning and understand they have choices for their future beyond school, and can contribute positively to their communities and a broader Australia.
+Shoba has been an educator for more than 25 years– as a secondary English teacher, teacher mentor, Aboriginal Educational facilitator, Learning Support Lecturer and Head of English mostly in and around Western Sydney.
+For the past six years, Shoba has worked with Aboriginal students and staff including Teacher Mentor at Yipirinya School, Alice Springs, and then as a Head of Curriculum in Aurukun.
+These transformational experiences motivated her to learn more about the Aboriginal Experience and complete a Masters of Indigenous Education through Macquarie University.
+Since then, Shoba has specialised in embedding Aboriginal voices and experiences into curriculums so that students are ‘seen’ and ‘heard’.
+At the Cape York Girl Academy, Shoba and her staff work with girls who have been chronically disengaged from school including teenage mums who are able to live and learn at school with their child.